Qovery/qovery-client-go/docs/VariableResponse.md

 ### NewVariableResponse

-`func NewVariableResponse(id string, createdAt time.Time, key string, value NullableString, scope APIVariableScopeEnum, isSecret bool, ) *VariableResponse`
+`func NewVariableResponse(id string, createdAt time.Time, key string, value NullableString, scope APIVariableScopeEnum, variableType APIVariableTypeEnum, isSecret bool, ) *VariableResponse`

 NewVariableResponse instantiates a new VariableResponse object This constructor will assign default values to properties that have it defined,